makerdao/governance-portal-v2/docs/POLL_PARAMETERS.md

 Approval voting allows user to select multiple options but should only allow the user to choose one if they select "Abstain" or "None of the above".
 To do this we use the "options" field on the "input-format".

 Example:
+- input_format
+    type: approval
+    options: [1,2,3] : Determine that the user can only select multiple 1,2,3.
+Option number 4 or 0 will be exclusive.

-- { type: 'approval', options: [1,2,3] } : means the users can multiple choice the options 1,2,3, but selecting any other option will only allow for one selction.
+- { type: 'approval', options: [1,2,3] } : Determine the options that will count as "approved", in theory it should match the input format options.

 ```
 ---